crate/cratedb-toolkit/doc/io/index.md

 :::

-Currently, the pipeline system can transfer single resources / tables with most of the I/O adapter types.
-Only the MongoDB I/O adapter permits transfer of MongoDB collections to CrateDB, including multiple tables.
-This detail will be improved in future iterations.
+Currently, the pipeline system can transfer single resources / tables with most of the I/O adapter types, and multiple resources / catalogs / collections with some adapter types.
+A few file-based adapters provide file globbing, and the MongoDB I/O adapter permits transfer of whole MongoDB databases, including multiple collections.

+This detail (resource globbing and selection) will be improved in future iterations across the board.
+In the meanwhile, please iterate all sibling resources in a loop where multi-resource selection is not possible yet, i.e. transfer table by table.

 ```{toctree}